-What you will find is that all-important dual-band capability which means users can connect to a choice of two networks (great for having a dedicated guest network, or to alleviate connection strain when multiple devices are running at the same time).
+What you will find is that all-important dual-band capability which means users can connect to a choice of two networks (great for having a guest network or to alleviate connection strain when multiple devices are running at the same time).

-Before we talk speed, let’s take a look at the hardware on offer within the AC1200.
-Flip the router around and you’ll spot a nice selection of ports including 4 ethernet ports and the welcome addition of a USB port.
-This means you can hook up a flash drive, external hard drive or even a wireless printer and all devices on the network will be able to access it.
+Before we talk speed, let’s take a look at the hardware within the AC1200.
+Flip the router around, and you’ll spot a nice selection of ports, including four ethernet ports and the welcome addition of a USB port.
+This means you can hook up a flash drive, external hard drive, or even a wireless printer, and all devices on the network will be able to access it.
 This is a really nice feature to have in a sub-$70 router.

 Ok, so what about that all-important connection speed?
 Can the Netgear AC1200 keep up the pace?
 On the 2GHz network, close-proximity speed tests have shown a score of around 80.5mbps, while long-range tests (around 30ft) come in at about 73Mbps.
 Over on the 5GHz network, the AC1200 has tested at around 490Mbps at close-range, and approximately 137Mbps at 30ft.

-So, as expected the 5GHz network offers more nippy speeds, but both bands provide not only sufficient speed but also solid, consistent connection.
+So, as expected, the 5GHz network offers more nippy speeds, but both bands provide not only sufficient speed but also stable, consistent connection.
 And with Netgear’s promise of the AC1200 delivering up to 300+900Mbps, you may find you achieve speeds even higher than our tests.

-It’s not all about wireless of course, and speed tests show that the AC1200’s wired connection delivers an impressive 890Mbps.
-When it comes to speed and reliability on a budget, the Netgear AC1200 is certainly a powerhouse among its peers.
+It’s not all about the wireless, of course, and speed tests show that the AC1200’s wired connection delivers an impressive 890Mbps.
+When it comes to speed and reliability on a budget, the Netgear AC1200 is undoubtedly a powerhouse among its peers.

-With Nighthawk you can also check your traffic meter to see total and average transferred data, and even use a really nice feature called Access Control, which allows you to pause the internet for any connected device.
-It is also compatible with Android OS and iOS, offering both local and remote access
+With Nighthawk, you can also check your traffic meter to see total and average transferred data, and even use a nice feature called Access Control, which allows you to pause the internet for any connected device.
+It is also compatible with Android OS and iOS, offering both local and remote access.

-As if that wasn’t enough, you’ll also find a feature called MyMedia which shows you hardware connected to the network, and also ReadySHARE for file storage – think of this as your own personal Cloud.
-Safe to say, you can do a lot with this app and those who like to have meticulous control of their network won’t be disappointed.
+As if that wasn’t enough, you’ll also find a feature called MyMedia, which shows you hardware connected to the network, and also ReadySHARE for file storage – think of this as your personal Cloud.
+Safe to say, you can do a lot with this app, and those who like to have meticulous control of their network won’t be disappointed.